carlan/docker-training/docs/docker_concepts.md

 Almost every developer these days know there is _something_ called docker or at least heard the word docker before.
 Although, do you really know what docker is?
 It isn't that complicated, actually is pretty simple to understand.

-Docker is a piece of software which aims to simplify the process of building, deploying and shipping applications and then running them in a controllable environment, we can call it sandbox.
+Docker is a piece of software which aims to simplify the process of building, deploying, shipping and running applications in a controllable environment (sandbox).

 For Docker, the sandbox environment is called _container_ and this is really important to know.